Last Updated on Samuel Franklinby

 - Petrify (Level 5): Petrify lacks any redeeming features for our intended Cragheart build across the top and bottom actions.
 The top is a poor loss action with many other classes having vastly superior instant kill enemy cards although ours can be done at 4 range there is rarely a situation this is needed.
 The bottom doesn’t really work for us either given the intended use of this card is to dive into enemies and immobilise them so they can’t move which is a better suited role to a pure tank with better initiative.

-- Dig Pit (Level 6): A top action that is lacking in general particularly when you consider this is a level 6 card given how average traps are across Gloomhaven.
+- Dig Pit (Level 6): A top action that is lacking in general particularly when you consider this is a level 6 card as traps are difficult to utilise across Gloomhaven.
 While you could in theory place these down and use some of your limited push options this is a lot of setup for low damage and a stun that is simply not worth your trouble.
 Mechanically the bottom is a little more interesting with a basic move and the ability to go invisible but this isn’t worth losing Cataclysm for at this level and can be replaced with an item instead if we really want to be able to go invisible (although items lack the repeatability of this card).

 - Rocky End (Level 8): The top requires some serious setup but the payoff is well worth it and allows us to strike down significant damage on a single foe when necessary.
-For most of a scenario though you’ll be using this for the bottom move and decent initiative though that makes it your go to for most Cragheart’s at level 8.
+For most of a scenario though you’ll be using this for the bottom move and decent (for us) initiative though that makes it your go to for most Cragheart’s at level 8.

 - Pulverise (Level 9): While not the worst level 9 card available in Gloomhaven across characters it is possibly quite close given its a double loss of mediocre actions that just require specific situations to be effective and the payoff for those is still low.